sodadata/docs/soda-sql/documentation/glossary.md

 An open-source command-line tool that scans the data in your warehouse.
 You can use this as a stand-alone tool to monitor data quality from the command-line, or connect it to a Soda Cloud account to monitor your data using a web application.
 Start by [installing Soda SQL]({% link soda-sql/getting-started/installation.md%}).

 ### SQL metric
 A custom metric you define in your scan YAML file.
-Also known as a custom metric.
+Also known as a custom metric or user-defined metric.
 SQL metrics essentially enable you to add SQL queries to your scan YAML file so that Soda SQL runs them during a scan.
 See [SQL metrics]({% link soda-sql/documentation/sql_metrics.md %}#sql-metrics).

 ### table
 A table in your warehouse.